 “OD practitioners are not interested in change for change sake.
 OD practitioners are interested in using the “presenting problem” to increase organizational greatness…If you are any good you’ve realized that your change processes have to be congruent with your goals because means create ends, so your methods utilize engagement and inquiry.”

 I’m fairly sure you do this with your direct reports already – if you didn’t, you’d be up to your neck in poor performance issues.

-If you’d like to learn how to utlilize these two must-have motivators even better, check out:
+To learn how to utilize these two must-have motivators even better, check out:

 - An OD practitioner is interested in “development” as the process by which individuals, groups and organizations become great, and values theories of development that not only tell us what the journey looks like, but describes the destination as well.

 Using teams as an example, Bushe stresses the need to distinguish between “development” and “effectiveness”: